jnozzi/cocoadev.com/markdown/CenteringInsideNSScrollView.md

 ----

 The Seashore Project (http://seashore.sourceforge.net/) has an [[NSClipView subclass that does just this.
 The source is free to download (GPL'd, I believe), so give it a look.
-Specifically, check out General/CenteringClipView.h/m. - General/MattBall
+Specifically, check out CenteringClipView.h/m. - MattBall